Columbus

 Summary

-Over the next six years NSU conducted a series of upgrades developed in conjunction with the New Jersey Department of Environmental Protection and aided by a grant from the New Jersey 1981 Water Supply State Bond Fund.
-The most recent upgrades made to the wastewater treatment system enable the delivery of high-quality recycled water that will be used to maintain the residential grounds as well as achieve multiple state goals related to Smart Growth.
+Over a six-year period, NSU led a series of significant upgrades to the Mansfield wastewater treatment system, developed in collaboration with the New Jersey Department of Environmental Protection and supported by funding from the New Jersey 1981 Water Supply State Bond Fund.
+These enhancements have enabled the facility to produce high-quality recycled water, which is now used for maintaining residential grounds while supporting key state objectives related to Smart Growth.

-NSU provides overall O&M services at the Mansfield treatment plant.
-The wastewater treatment process consists of two large partial mix aerated lagoons followed by a Lamella plate settling unit sand filtration, break point chlorination, dechlorination, and post aeration prior to discharge to surface water.
+NSU continues to provide comprehensive operations and maintenance services at the Mansfield treatment plant.
+The treatment process features two large partial-mix aerated lagoons, followed by a Lamella plate settling unit, sand filtration, breakpoint chlorination, dechlorination, and post-aeration before safely discharging treated water to surface waterways.

 Challenge